greasy-sandwich/DNSLA/README.md

 Anyway, we highly recommend to NOT run the software on a station that doesn't satisfy the 1st requirement as results and functioning aren't guaranteed.
 If you don't know your subnet address and mask, do "sudo apt install ipcalc" so that the software will be able to compute it automatically.

-PLEASE NOTE: this software exploits packet sniffing.
+__PLEASE NOTE__: this software exploits packet sniffing.
 It's strictly forbidden to sniff a network without permissions due to GDPR rules.
 Any responsibility on the use of this software is rejected and will be on the user's own since the moment it's downloaded.

+## Execution
+The software can be executed by opening a shell (it was used on a bash) and tyiping python3 -i <network_interface>